b-studios/scala-effekt/README.md

 The version of **Effekt** in this branch (which requires Dotty) is not yet published.
 So you need to clone the repo and run `sbt` yourselves.

-The API is mostly the one as described in [this paper](http://ps.informatik.uni-tuebingen.de/publications/brachthaeuser19effekt/).
+The API is the one described in [this paper](http://ps.informatik.uni-tuebingen.de/publications/brachthaeuser19effekt/).

 Make sure to check out the examples.